paulscherrerinstitute/cam_server/README.md

 around REST API calls (see next chapters).

 #### CamClient

+**WARNING**: Please note that for normal users, only **PipelineClient** should be used.
+CamClient is used by the underlying infrastructure to provide camera images to the pipeline server.

 Import and create a cam client instance:
 ```python
 from cam_server import CamClient